Permian oil output forecast to hit record high in February -EIA | Hellenic Shipping News Worldwide

 Permian oil output forecast to hit record high in February -EIA

-The largest U.S. shale basin’s output will surge to a record in February, according to a monthly forecast from the U.S. Energy Information Administration (EIA) on Tuesday.
+The largest U.S. shale basin’s output will surge to a record in February, according to a monthly forecast from the U.S. Energy Information Administration (EIA).

 The largest U.S. crude basin, the Permian basin of Texas and New Mexico, is expected to have an output increase of 80,000 barrels per day (bpd) to 5.076 million bpd, the EIA said.